 The miracles of modern science help physicians diagnose and treat ailments at which doctors in the past could only guess.
 Sometimes, modern medical technology results in unintended medical consequences that can lead to debilitating conditions, even death.
 Magnetic Resonance Imaging or MRI is one such miracle.

-What is Gadolinium?
+What Is Gadolinium?

 Gadolinium is a chemical element with atomic number 64 on the periodic table.
 It is used primarily for its magnetocaloric effect where its temperature increases when in a magnetic field and decreases when it leaves a magnetic field.
 Changes are then measured by a magnetic resonance imaging (MRI) machine.